Enhanced 911: ALI database

 The ALI database is secured and separate from the public phone network by design.

 The ALI is maintained on behalf of local governments by contracted private third parties, generally the incumbent local exchange carrier (ILEC).
 Often, the contracted 3rd party further subcontracts the actual ALI database management to companies such as Intrado, Bandwidth and TeleCommunication Systems, Inc. The ALI database also feeds the Master Street Address Guide database which is used to route the call to the appropriate PSAP and when the call arrives, the ALI database is queried to determine the location of the caller.

 Each ILEC has its own standard for the formatting of the database.

 Most ALI databases have a companion database known as the MSAG, Master Street Address Guide.
 The MSAG describes the exact spelling of streets, street number ranges, and other address elements.
 When a new account is created, the address is located in the Master Street Address Guide to track the proper Emergency Service Number (ESN) that 911 calls from that phone number should be routed to.
 Competitive local exchange carriers (CLEC) and other competing wireline carriers negotiate for access to the ALI database in their respective Interconnect Agreement with the ILEC.
 They populate the database using the ILEC MSAG as a guide.

 If the phone number is not in the ALI database, this is known as ALI Failure; the call is then passed to default ESN for the call's trunk line group, which is a PSAP designated for this function.
 The 911 operator must then ask the incoming caller for their location and redirect them to the correct PSAP.
 The legal penalty in most states for ALI database lookup failure is limited to a requirement that the telephone company fix the database entry.

 Location determination

 The way location is determined varies by the type of originating device or network.

 Landline location

 Landline or wireline calls originate from a device connected to a known and fixed location connection to the PSTN.
 These locations are stored in the Automatic Location Information (ALI) database.
-This is permitted by special privacy legislation.

 Location information is not passed along by the public phone network; only the calling party's phone number is known to the receiver.